How Do I Arrange For a Baptism?

 Trinity Lutheran Church is happy to arrange for the baptism of children and adults.
 Baptisms occur during worship services.
 Those interested in having their children baptized meet with a pastor prior to the baptism date.
 Teenagers and adults normally complete confirmation instruction prior to being baptized.

 At the bottom of this page is more information about baptism.
-If you have additional questions, please contact Haley Rasmussen.
+If you have additional questions, please contact our church office.

 What the Bible Says About Baptism

 Lutheran Christians believe what the Bible teaches -- that a person is saved by God’s grace alone through faith in Jesus Christ alone (Ephesians 2:1-10, Romans 1:16-17).

 We believe that Baptism is one of the miraculous "Means of Grace" God provides to bring about such faith.
 We call them "Means of Grace" because they are the means God uses to bring His grace into our hearts and lives.